-The Department of Civil and Environmental Engineering offers three graduate degrees: Master of Science in Civil Engineering (M.S.C.E.), Master of Environmental Engineering (M.Env.E.) and Doctor of Philosophy (PhD) degrees with specialties in structural engineering and engineering mechanics, geotechnical and geoenvironmental engineering, environmental engineering, water resources engineering, wind engineering, and computational mechanics.
+The Department of Civil, Environmental, and Construction Engineering offers three graduate degrees: Master of Science in Civil Engineering (M.S.C.E.), Master of Environmental Engineering (M.Env.E.) and Doctor of Philosophy (PhD) degrees with specialties in structural engineering and engineering mechanics, geotechnical and geoenvironmental engineering, environmental engineering, water resources engineering, wind engineering, and computational mechanics.
 The department also offers a Graduate Certificate in Construction Engineering and Management.

 Doctor of Philosophy (Ph.D.)

 Doctoral studies consist of selected courses and independent research culminating in a dissertation.
 Each student’s degree plan is formulated through consultation with a faculty advisory committee.
 Students with graduate degrees in non-engineering sciences may be accepted initially subject to completing specified leveling courses in civil or environmental engineering.
 Degree requirements are detailed in the Texas Tech University Graduate Catalog.